d365collaborative/d365fo.integrations/docs/Get-D365DmfMessageStatus.md

 schema: 2.0.0
 ---

-# Import-D365DmfPackage
+# Get-D365DmfMessageStatus

 ## SYNOPSIS
-Import a DMF package into Dynamics 365 Finance & Operations
+Get Message Status from the DMF

 ## SYNTAX

 ```
-Import-D365DmfPackage [-Path] <String> [-JobId] <String> [[-Tenant] <String>] [[-Url] <String>]
+Get-D365DmfMessageStatus [-MessageId] <String> [[-Tenant] <String>] [[-Url] <String>] [[-ClientId] <String>]
- [[-ClientId] <String>] [[-ClientSecret] <String>] [-EnableException] [<CommonParameters>]
+ [[-ClientSecret] <String>] [-WaitForCompletion] [-EnableException] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Imports a DMF package into the DMF endpoint of the Dynamics 365 Finance & Operations
+Get the Message Status based on the MessageId from the DMF Endpoint of the Dynamics 365 for Finance & Operations environment

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Import-D365DmfPackage -Path "c:\temp\d365fo.tools\dmfpackage.zip" -JobId "db5e719a-8db3-4fe5-9c78-7be479ce85a2"
+Get-D365DmfMessageStatus -MessageId "84a383c8-336d-45e4-9933-0c3e8bfb734a"
 ```

-This will import a package into the 123456789 job through the DMF endpoint.
+This will get the message status through the DMF endpoint.
-It will use "c:\temp\d365fo.tools\dmfpackage.zip" as the location to read the file from.
-It will use "db5e719a-8db3-4fe5-9c78-7be479ce85a2" as the jobid parameter passed to the DMF endpoint.
+It will use "84a383c8-336d-45e4-9933-0c3e8bfb734a" as the MessageId parameter passed to the DMF endpoint.

 It will use the default OData configuration details that are stored in the configuration store.

 ### EXAMPLE 2
 ```
-Export-D365DmfPackage -Path "c:\temp\d365fo.tools\dmfpackage.zip" -JobId "db5e719a-8db3-4fe5-9c78-7be479ce85a2" -Tenant "e674da86-7ee5-40a7-b777-1111111111111" -Url "https://usnconeboxax1aos.cloud.onebox.dynamics.com" -ClientId "dea8d7a9-1602-4429-b138-111111111111" -ClientSecret "Vja/VmdxaLOPR+alkjfsadffelkjlfw234522"
+Get-D365DmfMessageStatus -MessageId "84a383c8-336d-45e4-9933-0c3e8bfb734a" -Tenant "e674da86-7ee5-40a7-b777-1111111111111" -Url "https://usnconeboxax1aos.cloud.onebox.dynamics.com" -ClientId "dea8d7a9-1602-4429-b138-111111111111" -ClientSecret "Vja/VmdxaLOPR+alkjfsadffelkjlfw234522"
 ```

 This will import a package into the 123456789 job through the DMF endpoint.
-It will use "c:\temp\d365fo.tools\dmfpackage.zip" as the location to read the file from.
-It will use "db5e719a-8db3-4fe5-9c78-7be479ce85a2" as the jobid parameter passed to the DMF endpoint.
+It will use "84a383c8-336d-45e4-9933-0c3e8bfb734a" as the MessageId parameter passed to the DMF endpoint.
 It will use "e674da86-7ee5-40a7-b777-1111111111111" as the Azure Active Directory guid.
 It will use "https://usnconeboxax1aos.cloud.onebox.dynamics.com" as the base D365FO environment url.
 It will use "dea8d7a9-1602-4429-b138-111111111111" as the ClientId.